 - Type command sfc /scannow and hit the enter key.

 - This will scan and detect missing corrupted system files.

-- If found any the SFC utility automatically restores them with correct one from compressed folder located on %WinDir%\System32\dllcache.
+- If found any the SFC utility automatically restores them with the correct one from the compressed folder located on %WinDir%\System32\dllcache.

 - Wait until 100% complete the scanning process after that restart to take effect the changes and again check for updates.

 If running SFC utility fails to fix corrupted system files, SFC scan results system file checker found corrupt files but was unable to fix them or Windows Resource Protection found corrupt files but was unable to fix some of them.
 That cause you need to run the DISM command ( DISM stands for Deployment Image Servicing and Management and it’s a tool that can be used to repair and service Windows images. )